A switch statement is made up of case statements and if necessary a

 Multiple Cases

-statements don’t stop there, however.
+switch statements don’t stop there, however.
 They allow for having multiple

-.
+values for the same case.
 Which leads to much easier to read and understand

 code.